 How The 4WD System Works

 A traditional Four-wheel drive system works by all four wheels receiving engine power equally.
-The power is transferred to each axle by a center differential that has a front and rear driveshaft’s connected.
+The power is transferred to each axle by a center differential that has front and rear driveshafts connected.
 The front and rear differentials further send 25% of the available power to each wheel.
 The differentials equally divide and manage the transfer of power to each wheel.

 You want to avoid engaging 4WD in any high traction surface.

-Prime examples of this is:
+Prime examples of this are:

 Reversing while still engaged in 4WD on a high traction surface will cause drivetrain “binding” so exercise extreme caution before doing so.
 A four-wheel driver should learn to read driving surfaces well if he has a part-time four-wheel drive.

-When should you engage 4H (4WD)
+When Should You Engage 4H (4WD)